A Core Model for Choreographic Programming: References

-Process $\pid p$ checks whether its value is the same as that of process $\pid q$.
-If so, then process $\pid p$ communicates its value to process $\pid r$; otherwise, it is process $\pid r$ that communicates its value to $\pid p$.
-Recall that we are interested in modelling processes that run independently and share no data.
-Here, the only process that knows which branch of the conditional should be executed is $\pid p$, after comparing its own value with that received from $\pid q$.
-However, process $\pid r$ also needs to know this information, since it must behave differently in the two branches.
-Intuitively, we have a problem because we are asking process $\pid r$ to act differently based on a decision made by another process, $\pid p$, and there is no propagation of this decision from $\pid p$ to $\pid r$ (either directly or indirectly, through other processes).
+Here, $\pid p$ checks whether its value is the same as that of $\pid q$.
+If so, $\pid p$ communicates its value to $\pid r$; otherwise, it is $\pid r$ that communicates its value to $\pid p$.
+Recall that processes are assumed to run independently and share no data.
+Here, $\pid p$ is the only process that knows which branch of the conditional should be executed.
+However, $\pid r$ also needs to know this information, since it must behave differently.
+Intuitively, we have a problem because we are asking $\pid r$ to act differently based on a decision made by another process, $\pid p$, and there is no propagation of this decision from $\pid p$ to $\pid r$ (either directly or indirectly, through other processes).
 We can easily fix the example by adding selections:

-Now, process $\pid p$ tells $\pid r$ abouts its choice via a label.
-Since the labels used in the two branches are different, $\pid r$ can infer the choice made by $\pid p$ from the label it receives.

-The intuition about the role of label selections will be formalised in our definition of EndPoint Projection in~\ref{sec:ac_epp}.
-The first choreography we presented (without label selections) is not projectable, whereas the second one is. \end{remark}
+Now, $\pid p$ tells $\pid r$ about its choice by sending a different label.
+This intuition will be formalised in our definition of EndPoint Projection in~\S~\ref{sec:epp}.
+The choreography $C$ (without label selections) is not projectable, whereas $C'$ is.